DharaKhamar/DharaKhamar/README.md

 ## About Me

-- 🌐 passionate about working in Data Science and developing Machine Learning algorithms to derive valuable insights from data.
+- 🌐 passionate about working in Data Science and developing models based on Machine Learning algorithms to derive valuable insights from data.
 - 🚀 Exploring the Field of Data Science
 - 💡 Always eager to learn new things and share knowledge
 - 🎓 M.Tech (Computer Science)